 Every prospect is different, and so your approach should be tailored accordingly.
 Some clients may prefer a more direct approach, while others may appreciate a more consultative style.

-By actively listening and gauging your prospect's responses throughout the sales conversation, you can adjust your style to match their preferences.
+By actively listening and gauging your prospect's responses throughout the sales conversation, you can adjust your presentation style to match their preferences.
 For example, a client who values data and hard facts might appreciate a direct approach like, "Our solution has been shown to increase efficiency by 30%.
 Given your current challenges, this could save your company significant time and resources.
 Can we move forward with this?"

 7 Key Questions and Phrases to Asking for The Sale